pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/02_Areablock/README.md

 ## Using Manual Mode

-The manual mode offers you the possibility to deal with areablocks the way you like, this is for example useful when using tables:
+The manual mode offers you the possibility to use areablocks with custom HTML, this is for example useful when using tables:

 ```php
 <?php $areaBlock = $this->areablock("myArea", ["manual" => true])->start(); ?>